zextras/tech-doc/source/carbonio/admincli/backup.rst

 SmartScan’s main purpose is to check for items modified since its previous run and to update the database with any new information.

-The **Realtime Scanner** records live every event that takes place on the system, allowing for a possible recovery with a split-second precision.
-The Realtime Scanner does not overwrite any data in the backup, so every item has an own complete history.
-Moreover, it has the ability to detect if there are more changes that relate to the same item in the same moment and record all them as a single metadata change.
+.. grid:: 1 1 2 2
+   :gutter: 2

+   .. grid-item-card:: **SmartScan**
+      :columns: 6

+      The SmartScan is the scheduled component that keeps the backup aligned against production data for all those situations when the Real Time Scan is unable to operate, such as account data changes or situations when the backup service is suspended or inactive.
+To always have consistency, the smart scan is run automatically once a day.
+This process also takes care of performing metadata storage on the remote backup volume, in case the remote backup volume has been configured.
 Both SmartScan and Realtime Scanner are enabled by default.
 While both can be (independently) stopped, it is suggested to leave them running, as they are intended to complement each other.

+   .. grid-item-card:: **Realtime Scanner**
+      :columns: 6

+      The Realtime Scanner is the technology that allows changes to Mails and Calendar Module's items or Contacts to be intercepted in real time, just after the application server has actually executed them.
+This allows the backup to record and archive them in virtually real time, reducing the RPO (the time distance between what is in the backup and what is in the live system) to 0.
+In addition, thanks to the separation of the backup into metadata and raw data, when changes affect only the metadata of an object (e.g., changing the state or the folder that contains it), only the metadata is updated and not the entire item, drastically reducing resource usage (CPU, IO, bandwidth).

 .. warning:: If none of the two Scan Operations is active, no backup is created.